Palm Tree for front yard - Striking Curb Appeal

 Roystonea regia can quickly reach up into the sky at 100ft/30m up.
 Ideal in Zones 10-11.
 Also try warmest 9b with watchfulness.

-• Has a crownshaft for easier maintenance.
+• Has a crownshaft for a great appearance and easier maintenance.

 • It loves water, give it regularly.